Tips on How to Take Photos With Your Video Camera For Best Results

 One of the differences between camcorders and a hybrid camera like a DSLR or mirrorless with video capabilities is that camcorders are a video-first camera, while the others are photo-first cameras.

 However, camcorders spring from video cameras and thus many come with only poor photo capabilities – or no photo capabilities at all.
+That’s why it is useful to know how to extract a photo from a video.

-If you’re using a professional video editing software like Adobe Premiere Pro, you can use the “Export Frame” tool to quickly export a jpg (if you don’t see the tool below your video, click the plus sign on the right).
+In Adobe Premiere Pro, you can use the “Export Frame” tool to quickly export a jpg (if you don’t see the tool below your video, click the plus sign on the right).

 Premiere Pro